 Many disciples gave up their “way of life” to follow Jesus.
 Following Jesus’ way of life was (is) not easy and involved suffering, persecution, rejection, living minimally, etc. His way is against this world and our sinful desires.
 Some disciples had been following Jesus for months and years, but then they stopped following him because he did not provide them more free bread that day?

 Jesus promised eternal life to his disciples if they believed and followed him.
 The disciples abandoned the promise of eternal life over “barley bread,” after giving up their own “way of living” to follow him?

-Lastly, the “crowd” of people were “non-disciples” that requested more free bread; non-believers.
+Lastly, the “crowd” of people were “non-disciples” that requested more free bread in verse 34; non-believers.